Climate-Invariant Machine Learning: Results

-In Fig~\ref{f_NN_visualization}, each rectangle depicts the SHAP feature matrix $\cal{M} $ for a given model: ``brute-force'' (a) and ``climate-invariant'' (b), both trained in the warm aquaplanet simulation (second column).
-Focusing on a single feature matrix, the inputs of each model (e.g., specific humidity $q $ and temperature $T $) are organized on the x-axis from the surface ($10^{3} $hPa) to the top of the atmosphere (0hPa).
-The outputs of each model (subgrid moistening $\dot{q} $ and subgrid heating $\dot{T} $; see Fig~S11 for subgrid longwave heating $\mathrm{lw} $ and subgrid shortwave heating $\mathrm{sw} $) are organized on the y-axis, from the surface to the top of the atmosphere.
-We use dotted lines to depict the 200hPa isobars.
+In Fig~\ref{f_NN_visualization}, each panel depicts the SHAP feature matrix $\cal{M} $ for a given model: raw-data (a) and climate-invariant (b).
+Each model's inputs (e.g., specific humidity $q $ and temperature $T $) are organized on the x-axis from the surface to the top of the atmosphere.
+Each model's outputs (subgrid moistening $\dot{q} $ and subgrid heating $\dot{T} $; see Fig~S14/15 for subgrid longwave heating $\mathrm{lw} $ and subgrid shortwave heating $\mathrm{sw} $) are organized on the y-axis, from the surface to the top of the atmosphere.
 Following a horizontal line shows how different inputs contribute to a given output, while following a vertical line shows how a given input influences different outputs.